snahvalabs/Code-Igniter-Admin-Starter-2/README.md

-# CI Admin Starter (CIAS)
+# CI Admin Starter (CIAS) 2

 ### Description

-CIAS provide Login Authentication, User Management, Web Setting and User Profile build on CodeIgniter framework(version 3.1.10).
+CIAS2 is another version of CIAS, provides Login Authentication, User Management, Web Setting and User Profile build on CodeIgniter framework(version 3.1.10).
 You can add more modules as needed.

 # Feature List
-- Built with CodeIgniter 3.x
+- Built with CodeIgniter 3.1.10
 - HMVC architecture
 - User registration
 - User Login